mobxjs/mst-gql/README.md

 export interface QueryOptions {
   raw?: boolean
   fetchPolicy?: FetchPolicy
+  noSsr?: boolean
 }
 ```

 See [Query caching](#query-caching) for more details on `fetchPolicy`.
 Default: `"cache-and-network"`

 The `raw` field indicates whether the result set should parsed into model instances, or returned as raw JSOn

+The `noSsr` field indicates whether the query should be executed during [Server Side Rendering](#server-side-rendering-with-react), or skipped there and only executed once the page is loaded in the browser.
+Default: `false`

 ## `createHttpClient(url: string, options: HttpClientOptions = {})`